Research Robots Humanoid Applications Industries Technology Contact

 How does cost compare to other manipulator types?

-SCARA robots are usually the most cost-effective option for assembly and pick-and-place tasks.
-They are significantly cheaper than Delta robots or 6-axis articulated arms of comparable payload, making them an attractive option for scaling large fleets of mobile manipulators.
+SCARA robots are typically the best bang for your buck for assembly and pick-and-place jobs.
+They're much cheaper than Delta robots or 6-axis arms with similar payloads, making them perfect for building out big fleets of mobile manipulators.

 Ready to implement SCARA Robots in your fleet?